yash9111/questdb.io/docs/troubleshooting/faq.md

 The following document contains common hardware and software configuration issues met when running QuestDB, as well as solutions to them.

+## Where do I find the log and how tdo I filed the log messages?

+Log files are stored in the `log` folder under the [root_directory](/docs/concept/root-directory-structure/).
+The [log](/docs/troubleshooting/log/) has the following levels:

+- Advisory
+- Critical
+- Error
+- Info
+- Debug

 ## How do I delete a row?

 See our guide on [modifying data](/docs/guides/modifying-data).